matanna/react-table-mb-oc/README.md

 # react-table-mb-oc
-React libraries for create table in a react component
+React libraries for create table in a react component.
+This table contains several features :
+- sort by columns in terms of its type
+- pagination
+- search feature
+- adapt the style according to the needs

 ---